Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 ## Package Compatibility
 <div class="divider"></div>

-Packages created in older versions of Cognigy.AI can be imported into newer versions of itself, and is fully supported.
+Packages that were created in older versions of Cognigy.AI can be imported into newer versions of the platform without any issues, and are fully supported.

-However Packages created in newer versions of Cognigy.AI may not work with older versions, and is not supported.
+However, Packages created in newer versions may not be compatible with older versions, and are not supported.

 Importing a Package from a newer version into an older version of Cognigy.AI is not recommended, as it can cause unexpected errors.